DollieWP/dollie/readme.txt

 == Screenshots ==

 == Changelog ==

+= 4.1.8 =
+* Optimize the process and notification on new site deployment.
+* Show developer tools only when DOLLIE_DEV constant is set to true.
+* Cache site screenshot for 1 hour

 = 4.1.7 =
 * Check for active subscription only when API token is set